-Interest in Forensic Genealogy was the deciding factor in attending the 2014 Institute on Forensic Genealogy in Dallas, Texas.
-I live in Santa Barbara County, California and am a member of several local societies, such as the Central Coast Paralegal Association, the Santa Barbara County Genealogical Society, and the San Luis Obispo County Genealogical Society.
+FORENSIC GENEALOGY: i attended several Institutes on Forensic Genealogy given by The Council for the Advancement of Forensic Genealogy and other legal research courses.
+I live in Santa Barbara County, California and am a member of several local societies, such as the Santa Barbara County Genealogical Society and the San Luis Obispo County Genealogical Society.